BlueMicro233/BlueMicro233/README.md

 ## Hi there 👋

-I'm interested in PC Hardware, Computer Graphics and Source Engine.
+I'm interested in PC Hardware, Computer Graphics and Half-Life game.
 First-year undergrad.

 Also doing some investigations on Continental philosophy and Psychoanalysis.